The Wizard of Oz (1987 musical): 1995 The Wizard of Oz in Concert: Dreams Come True

-This version used the RSC version and was filmed for television by the TNT Network with an all-star cast, including newcomer Jewel as Dorothy and Joel Grey as the Wizard.
+This version used the RSC version and was filmed for television by the TNT network with an all-star cast, including Jewel as Dorothy and Joel Grey as the Wizard.
 Jackson Browne, Roger Daltrey and Nathan Lane played the Scarecrow, Tin Man and Lion, respectively.
-Debra Winger was the Wicked Witch.
+Debra Winger played the Wicked Witch.
 A cast album was made that includes more of the music from the show than the 1989 RSC recording as well as some dialogue.

 1997 Madison Square Garden production

 The Theater at Madison Square Garden, New York production opened in May 1997 for 48 performances.
-Co-produced by the Paper Mill Playhouse, it used a shorter version of the show, 90 minutes long, and score designed for younger audiences.
-Directed by Paper Mill artistic director Robert Johanson, the cast included Roseanne Barr as the Wicked Witch of the West and Ken Page, Lara Teeter and Michael Gruber as the Cowardly Lion, Scarecrow and Tin Man, respectively.
+Co-produced by the Paper Mill Playhouse, it used a shorter version of the show, 90 minutes long, and a score designed for younger audiences.
+Directed by Paper Mill artistic director Robert Johanson, the cast included Roseanne Barr as the Wicked Witch of the West and Ken Page, Lara Teeter, and Michael Gruber as the Cowardly Lion, Scarecrow, and Tin Man, respectively.

 This production was repeated in May 1998 at Madison Square Garden.
 It featured Mickey Rooney as the Wizard and Eartha Kitt as the Wicked Witch of the West.
 Most of the 1997 cast returned, and it was this cast that made the cast recording associated with this version.
 While the show went on tour across the country, Liliane Montevecchi replaced Kitt as the Wicked Witch.
 Jo Anne Worley later played the role.
 The US tour ended in 1999.